NVIDIA/modulus/examples/generative/corrdiff/README.md

 ## Model overview and architecture

-The CorrDiff method has two step learning approach.
+The CorrDiff model has a two-step learning approach.
 To ensure compatibility and consistency, we employ the same UNet architecture used in [EDM (Elucidated Diffusion Models)](https://github.com/NVlabs/edm) for both the regression and diffusion networks.
 See